Superbentley1/TEAM1/readme.txt

 but will should be working in future Sprints (Sprint 5 for the readme file).

-We need to fix up some of the employee editing capabilities, as the database currently doesn't take changes (though it is reading in data well).
-That is a top-priority item on our backlog.
+We currently are missing the ability to archive employees on the GUI.
+We also need to fix up some of the employee editing capabilities, as the database currently doesn't take changes (though it is reading in data well).
+These are top-priority items on our backlog.

 Thank you for your time!